 6.)
 Once your coin leaves have turned to aerial leaves growing out of the water, you may fertilize your lotus.
 Use half the recommended dosage until your lotus is established.
 We recommend Landon Granular Fertilizer or PondTabbs+Humates.
 We recommend that you fertilize every three weeks during the growing/blooming season (June through August)

 This Exquisite of Bowl lotus is only 12 inches tall, the container we buried in the garden and added water almost every other day.
 We kept 2" of water above the soil in the pot.
 It is in full sun, the pot is 16 inches across and 7 inches deep. you would need a much larger container for a larger lotus as lotus use a lot of water.
 This size pot is great for the little lotus outside of a pond.
-You can see she is blooming well!
+You can see she is full of buds and ready to bloom!

 The lotus you purchase from PondLotus.com are true to name and certified by the registrar Dr. Diake Tian